apache/seatunnel/docs/en/start-v2/locally/quick-start-flink.md

 ## Step 2: Deployment And Config Flink

-Please [download Flink](https://flink.apache.org/downloads.html) first(**required version >= 1.12.0 and version < 1.14.x **).
+Please [download Flink](https://flink.apache.org/downloads.html) first(**required version >= 1.12.0**).
 For more information you could see [Getting Started: standalone](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/resource-providers/standalone/overview/)

 **Configure SeaTunnel**: Change the setting in `config/seatunnel-env.sh`, it is base on the path your engine install at [deployment](deployment.md).
 Change `FLINK_HOME` to the Flink deployment dir.